gokv/redis/README.md

 An abstraction over Redis that implements the Store interface defined in [gokv/store](https://github.com/gokv/store).

+## Maturity

+This package is not stable because `gokv/store` is not stable yet.
+The Store implementations are experimental software.

 ## Use

 Initialise calling `New` with the address and the (optional) password to Redis.